tensquaregames/Vertica-JSON-Extensions/README.md

     make memtest
     make examples

-Note that the `memtest` task requires Valgrind to available on your `PATH`.
+Note that the `memtest` task requires Valgrind to be available on your `PATH`.

 FAQ